 7. Packing list for babies

-This is a kids’ packing list, but if your wee one is still a bub, there are a few more things you need to consider.
-It’s actually startling how many extra things you need for such little people, here are the essentials, though:
+If your wee one is still a bub, there are a few more things you need to consider.
+It’s actually startling how many extra things you need for such little people, here are the infant travel essentials:

 Nominate one packer